Historical Clarification Commission: Commission logistics

 The process of the commission was complex and was by no means solely a national effort.
-Throughout the two year mandate of the commission, multiple countries — including Austria, Canada, Germany and the United Kingdom — provided monetary, political and moral support.
-The U.S. provided declassified documents crucial to the commission, and the UN Secretary General promoted the project and facilitated the contribution of monetary resources and expert knowledge through various UN bodies.
+Throughout the two-year mandate of the commission, multiple countries—including Austria, Canada, Germany and the United Kingdom—provided monetary, political, and moral support.
+The US provided declassified documents crucial to the commission, and the UN Secretary-General promoted the project and facilitated the contribution of monetary resources and expert knowledge through various UN bodies.

-The commission, as outlined in its charter, was to be composed of the current moderator of the peace negotiations (appointed by the UN Secretary General), one Guatemalan citizen (appointed by the aforementioned moderator and agreed upon by both parties), and one academic (selected by the monitor from a list comprised by Guatemalan university presidents and approved by both parties).
+The commission, as outlined in its charter, was to be composed of the current moderator of the peace negotiations (appointed by the UN Secretary-General), one Guatemalan citizen (appointed by the aforementioned moderator and agreed upon by both parties), and one academic (selected by the monitor from a list submitted by Guatemalan university presidents and approved by both parties).
 At the height of the investigations, the commission had a staff of 269 and 14 field offices.
-The staff consisted of both national, and international commissioners — who accounted for just under half of employees.
-By the end of the CEH's duration, 2000 communities had been visited and testimonies were received from approximately 20,000 people.
+The staff consisted of both national and international commissioners, who accounted for just under half of employees.
+By the end of the CEH's duration, 2,000 communities had been visited, and testimonies were received from approximately 20,000 people.

 Restrictions

-The restrictions of the Commission were as follows: responsibility could not be attributed to any individual — naming names was not allowed; the findings and conclusions of the CEH could not have judicial repercussions; and the commission would have a six-month mandate — extendable to 18 months.
+The restrictions on the Commission's mandate were as follows: responsibility could not be attributed to any individual—naming names was not allowed; the findings and conclusions of the CEH could not have judicial repercussions; and the commission would have a six-month mandate, extendable to 18 months.
 The final restriction was not upheld as the commission duration lasted two years.
 In addition, the CEH had no subpoena powers.

 Presentation

-The CEH's report, Memory of Silence (Memoria del Silencio) was presented in February 1999 in a 12 volume report to representatives of the URNG and the Guatemalan government as well as Kofi Annan, the UN Secretary General.
+The CEH's report, Memory of Silence (Memoria del Silencio), was presented in February 1999 in a 12-volume report to representatives of the URNG and the Guatemalan government and to Kofi Annan, the UN Secretary-General.
 The report is available online for public access in both English and Spanish.